minirachel/nyc-greenthumb-gardens/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Land Acknowledgement
+We acknowledge that the land and data gathered are on the unceded land of the Lenape and Canarsie peoples.
+We acknowledge the Lenape and Canarsie communities, their elders both past and present, as well as future generations.
+This acknowledgement demonstrates a commitment to beginning the process of working to dismantle the ongoing legacies of settler colonialism.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.